georglauterbach/uncore/documentation/content/index.md

 ### Overview

 Please read the full [`README`](https://github.com/georglauterbach/uncore/blob/master/README.md) of this project carefully.
 We expect you to have _some_ experience with _Rust_.
 You need not be an expert, but we require you to understand the basics.
 We highly recommend you to read the [official Rust book].
+For proper development, and especially when it comes to cloning, read [the development guidelines][docs::development].

 ### Repository Structure